 IPZ-1 is a fixed distance from the intake based on the sensitivity analysis of a massive sudden spill in the vicinity of the intake.
 Intake types A and D are defined by a 1 km radius centered on the crib of the intake.
-Intake type B is defined by a semi-circle that has a radius of 1 km extending upstream from the crib of the intake and a rectangle with a length of 2 km centred on the crib of the intake.
-Intake type C is defined by a semi-circle that has a radius of 200 metres extending upstream from the crib of the intake and a rectangle with a length of 400 metres centred on the crib of the intake and a metric of the intake and a rectangle with a length of 400 metres centred on the crib of the intake and a metric of the intake.
+Intake type B is defined by a semi-circle that has a radius of 1 km extending upstream from the crib of the intake and a rectangle with a length of 2 km centred on the crib of the intake and a width of 100 metres extending downstream from the crib of the intake.
+Intake type C is defined by a semi-circle that has a radius of 200 metres extending upstream from the crib of the intake and a rectangle with a length of 400 metres centred on the crib of the intake and a width of 10 metres downstream of the intake.